ROHINI-H/Periodic-Table-Database/README.md

 This repository contains my solution to the FreeCodeCamp "Build a Periodic Table Database" challenge as part of **Relational Database Course**.
 For this project, I have created a Bash script to get information about chemical elements from a periodic table database.

 ## 🏆FCC Challenge Link
+If you want to try this challenge, follow this link:
 https://www.freecodecamp.org/learn/relational-database/build-a-periodic-table-database-project/build-a-periodic-table-database

 ## 📜Instructions